 this section, we discussed the double dose results of decreased empathy, hyper-vigilance,

 and fear of retaliation that children who both experience as well as witness abuse.

 Think for a moment.
-You have received five techniques on this track.
+You have received five techniques in this section.
 Would any

-be beneficial enough at some point in time to replay this track to review the
+be beneficial enough at some point in time to replay this section to review the

 techniques of an Empathy Journal, CD as a sleep aid, stuffed animals, pets for